-Although 1969 is the year that classes began, 1967 actually marks the beginning of time for College of the Canyons, which was conceived when voters went to the polls on Nov.
-21 of that year.
-Voters also elected a five-member board of trustees to govern the newly created "junior college," as it was then called.
-Elected were Dr. William G. Bonelli Jr., Bruce Fortine (still on the board in 2015!), Sheila Dyer,
+lthough 1969 is the year that classes began, 1967 actually marks the beginning of time for College of the Canyons, which was conceived when voters went to the polls on Nov.
+21. Voters also elected a five member board of trustees to govern the newly created "junior college."
+Elected were Dr. William G. Bonelli Jr., Bruce Fortine (still on the board in 2010!), Sheila Dyer, Peter Huntsinger and Edward Muhl.
+Several weeks later, on Dec.15, the newly elected governing body met and chose an official name in Santa Clarita Valley Junior College District.
+The label won out over such others as North Valley, Upper Santa Clarita Valley, Bouquet, Canyon and Vasquez (after the bandit Tiburcio Vasquez who hid out in the rugged badlands bearing his name).

-A Leader is Chosen
+A President is Chosen

 Dr. Robert C. Rockwell, a graduate of Harvard University who received his master's and doctoral degrees from USC, became superintendent of the new college district and president of newly named College of the Canyons in July 1968.
-Prior to this, he was president of Santa Barbara City College for six years.
+Prior to this, he was president of Santa

+Barbara City College for six years.
 He also served as an Air Force captain during World War II.